hrishikesh1990/freelancer_report/docs/3-remote-working-guide.md

+---
+title: Remote Working Guide
+---

-# Remote Working Guide 2020
+# Remote Working Guide

 Remote work has numerous advantages.
 This guide isn't written to document the basics such as the upsides of remote work - those are fairly well-discussed.